b-mitch/buymystuff/README.md

 ## Usage
 Please follow these steps to set up the app locally.
 <br>1.
-Download all files from the Buy My Stuff repository on github.
+Clone the repo locally or download all files from the Buy My Stuff repository on github.
 <br> ![Download Repository](./readme_images/download.png)
 <br>
 <br>2.
 Make sure your local [Postgres](https://www.postgresql.org/) server is running.